maximosandoval/module-1/README.md

 # Project
-Code for the marketing agency has be refactored to meet better web standards and accessibility.
-Codebase has been updated and optimized to latest stadards.
-All comments are in the CSS and other files.
+Code for the marketing agency has been refactored to meet better web standards and accessibility.
+The codebase has been updated and optimized to the latest standards including comments in all the files to help fellow devs.

 LINK TO REPO: https://github.com/maximosandoval/marketing-website.git